Annual Gullah Festival to bring culture, food, fun to downtown Beaufort

 Photo courtesy Original Gullah Festival

-For 38 years, the Gullah Festival has celebrated the rich Gullah/Geechee heritage of the Sea Islands of the Lowcountry and honors the preservation of the Gullah culture and the descendants of enslaved Africans who lived in the Lowcountry region.
+For 39 years, the Gullah Festival has celebrated the rich Gullah/Geechee heritage of the Sea Islands of the Lowcountry and honors the preservation of the Gullah culture and the descendants of enslaved Africans who lived in the Lowcountry region.

-The Gullah Festival was established in 1986 to honor and recreate the atmosphere of a celebration called Decoration Day, now named, Memorial Day.
+The Gullah Festival in Beaufort was established in 1986 to honor and recreate the atmosphere of a celebration called Decoration Day, now named, Memorial Day.
 As a result, every year during the festival weekend, there is a Decoration Day Play to commemorate the historic event.

 The Festival provides a unique family friendly cultural experience for over 40,000 local, national and international attendees during the 3 day event.
 For 38 years, the event has been celebrating a rich history and will continue to share the Gullah experience.